lqdev/luisquintanilla.me/_src/posts/digitize-analog-bookmarks-with-ai-dotnet.md

 Although I have a [Nova Air 2 E-Note device](https://shop.boox.com/products/novaair2), given the choice, I prefer physical books.
 Despite the conveniene of an electronic note-taking device, theres something about analog that I find hard to quit.

-As I read books, expecially non-fiction, I annotate them in various ways.
+As I read books, especially non-fiction, I annotate them in various ways.
 Eventually, those annotations make their way into my library page.

 Here's an example of those annotations for [Building A Second Brain by Thiago Forte](/library/building-a-second-brain).